 This way, it’s actually feasible to make this with little kids AND the flavor is worth the effort.

-These cookies have mellow, not to spicy flavor, but still taste like classic gingerbread.
-We love to make these around the holidays as part of our must-make Christmas Cookies.
+These healthy Gingerbread Cookies have mellow, not too spicy flavor, but still taste like classic gingerbread.
+We love to make these around the holidays as part of our must-make Christmas Cookies for kids.

-The simple icing on top gives ample opportunities for the kids to get in on the decorating action and you can make it as simple or elaborate as you (and they) like.
+The simple icing on top provides ample opportunities for the kids to get in on the action, and you can make the decorations as simple or elaborate as you (and they) like.

 Table of Contents